 Educating Engineering Leaders since 1849

-Alumni from the MU College of Engineering have included inventors, innovators, CEOs and politicians, including more than 300 individuals who are currently serving as presidents or CEOs of companies worldwide.
+Alumni from the MU College of Engineering have included inventors, innovators, CEOs and politicians, including nearly 500 individuals who are currently serving as presidents or CEOs of companies worldwide.
 These individuals came from an institution that not only provided them an exceptional engineering education but also allowed them to participate in ongoing research and develop the presentation and communication skills necessary to become leaders in their fields.
 Educating Engineering Leaders is one of the College of Engineering’s Pillars of Pursuit.
 Find out more about each pillar by clicking the link below.

 Our faculty and students are achieving groundbreaking results in the lab and in the classroom.
 Read more about the exciting accomplishments being achieved at the MU College of Engineering below.